FredrikKvalvik/temp-lang/README.md

 - [x] Builtin functions
   - push - add element(s) to end of a list
   - pop - remove the last element of list
-  - length - return length of list/map/string
+  - len - return length of list/map/string
+  - str - return the value as its string representation

 ### upcoming features / TODOs